wolkxvn/spam_mail_detection_using_Naive_Bayes_Algorithm_ML/README.md

 Description

 This project aims to build a machine learning model to detect whether an email is spam or not using the Naive Bayes Algorithm.
 The Naive Bayes algorithm is a popular classification technique that is well-suited for spam detection due to its ability to handle high-dimensional data and make predictions based on the probability of a message being spam or not.

+Model

+The Naive Bayes algorithm is used to build the spam detection model.
+The algorithm calculates the probability of an email being spam or ham based on the features extracted from the email text.